Scorching heat roasts eastern United States

 Two of its peers, USAA and Nationwide, said on Monday they had received more than 12,000 claims, with the majority also for homes.
 The three collectively account for about 16 percent of the U.S. property insurance market.

+"Over the next few days much of the eastern third of the country will see a resurgence of the heat experienced last weekend," U.S. weather forecasters said.

+The record books got a brief respite.
+On Monday, no temperature records were broken after 288 were set nationwide on Sunday, the National Weather Service said.

-The upper Midwest could see more severe thunderstorms like the one that ripped down trees and power lines in northern Minnesota, knocked out the phone system in the city of Bemidji and soaked Duluth, it said.
+The upper Midwest could see more severe thunderstorms like the one that ripped down trees and power lines in northern Minnesota, knocked out the phone system in the city of Bemidji and soaked Duluth.

-The death toll from the storms and high temperatures climbed to at least 23 with five more heat-related deaths reported in Nashville, Tennessee; Kansas City, Mo.; Philadelphia; and Virginia.
+The death toll from the storms and high temperatures climbed to at least 22 with four more heat-related deaths reported in Nashville, Tennessee, Kansas City, Mo., and Virginia.

-Much of the damage to the power grid was blamed on last weekend's rare "derecho," a big, powerful and long-lasting straight-line wind storm that blew from the Midwest to the Atlantic Ocean.
+Much of the devastation to the power grid was blamed on last weekend's rare "derecho," a complex of severe thunderstorms that packed hurricane-force straight-line winds from the Midwest to the Atlantic Ocean.

+With power lines down across the region, the U.S. government told federal workers in the Washington area they could take unscheduled leave or work from home on Monday and Tuesday.

-(Reporting by Tim Ghianni in Nashville, Dave Warner in Phildelphia, Jane Sutton in Miami, Ben Berkowitz in New York, Sam Nelson in Chicago, Kim Palmer in Ohio, Kevin Murphy in Kansas City and Ian Simpson and Eric Beech in Washington; Editing by Will Dunham and Cynthia Osterman)
+(Reporting by Tim Ghianni in Nashville, Jane Sutton in Miami, Ben Berkowitz in New York and Ian Simpson and Eric Beech in Washington; Editing by Will Dunham and Cynthia Osterman)